Published on 26. March 2026

 • advance green and low-carbon development

-• strengthen national security and defense
+• strengthen national security and defence

 Main objectives of the new FYP